Underwood Typewriter Company: History

-From 1874, the Underwood family made typewriter ribbon and carbon paper, and were among a number of firms who produced these goods for Remington.
+In 1874, the Underwood family made typewriter ribbon and carbon paper, and was among a number of firms that produced these goods for Remington.
 When Remington decided to start producing ribbons themselves, the Underwoods opted to manufacture typewriters.

 The original Underwood typewriter was invented by German-American Franz Xaver Wagner, who showed it to entrepreneur John Thomas Underwood.
 Underwood supported Wagner and bought the company, recognizing the importance of the machine.

 The Underwood Number 5 launched in 1900 has been described as "the first truly modern typewriter."
-Two million of these typewriters had been sold by the early 1920s, and its sales “were equal in quantity to all of the other firms in the typewriter industry combined.”
-When the company was in its heyday as the world's largest typewriter manufacturer, its factory in Hartford, Connecticut was turning out typewriters at the rate of one each minute and, along with Royal Typewriter Company, made Hartford the “Typewriter Capitol of the World”.
+Two million of these typewriters had been sold by the early 1920s, and their sales “were equal in quantity to all of the other firms in the typewriter industry combined.”
+When the company was in its heyday as the world's largest typewriter manufacturer, its factory in Hartford, Connecticut was turning out typewriters at the rate of one per minute and, along with Royal Typewriter Company, made Hartford the “Typewriter Capitol of the World”.

 Philip Dakin Wagoner was appointed president of the Elliott-Fisher Company after World War I (1914-1918).

-Elliott-Fisher became the parent of the Underwood Typewriter Company and the Sundstrand Adding Machine Co.
+Elliott-Fisher became the parent company of the Underwood Typewriter Company and the Sundstrand Adding Machine Co.

 In 1927 Wagoner reorganized the company into Underwood-Elliott-Fisher, which later became the Underwood Corporation.
 The reorganization was completed in December 1927.
 John Thomas Underwood was elected chairman and Wagoner president of Underwood Elliott-Fisher.

-In the years before World War II, Underwood built the worlds' largest typewriter in an attempt to promote itself.
+In the years before World War II, Underwood built the world's largest typewriter in an attempt to promote itself.
 The typewriter was on display at Garden Pier in Atlantic City, New Jersey, for several years and attracted large crowds.
 Often, Underwood would have a young woman sitting on each of the large keys.
 The enormous typewriter was scrapped for metal when the war started.

 During World War II, Underwood produced M1 carbines.
 Approximately 540,000 M1 carbines were produced from late 1942 to May 1944.
 Underwood also produced M1 carbine barrels for the U.S. government.
 Under the Free Issue Barrel Program, barrels were sent to other prime manufacturers who did not possess the machines to make barrels.

 In 1945 Wagoner was elected chairman of the board of Underwood, and Leon C. Stowell was elected president.